 - Link to pages with relevant content.
 This just makes sense.

 - Include targeted keywords in the anchor text.
-The anchor text should be descriptive of the page it points to.

 - Make sure outbound links are working.
 There are a few link checkers out there that will do this for you.
 If you come across any broken links, remove or change them.

 - Include “nofollow" for affiliate links or other links that out of your control.
 Setting the link “rel” attribute to “nofollow” tells search engines not to pass your page’s reputation to the page that is being linked.
 This is super useful if you’ve got commenting enabled on your site.

 Need some clarity on the "nofollow" stuff?

 A site's ranking in Google search results is partly based on analysis of those sites that link to it.
 In order to prevent paid links from influencing search results and negatively impacting users, we urge webmasters use nofollow on such links.